Raammmaaaannnnn/Raammmaaaannnnn/README.md

-- 👋 Hi, I’m @Raammmaaaannnnn fyi thats my ig username..
+- 👋 Hi, I’m @randomlyrexx fyi thats my ig username..
 - 👀 I’m interested in gaming, esports, projects and a bit of streaming
 - 🌱 I’m currently learning software engineering focusing on my games programming at Torrensia
 - 💡 I’m looking to collaborate on an idea of a game that I have in mind and would love to meet andd work with people who would love to hear out the ideas.